filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 It is safe to disable the flag as it is only required for dealing with XML documents encoded with unusual character sets.

-### ipv6
-Passes the `--enable-ipv6` option to the configure script.
-This provides the support for fetching a DTD (Document type definition) and an XSD (XML Schema Definition) schemas over the IPv6 protocol.

-This flag is only necessary for systems that participate in IPv6 capable networks.

 ### lzma
 The flag passes the `--with-lzma` option to the configure script.
 This provides support for a transparent LZMA compression at an I/O layer.
 E.g.  tools provided with the library will be able to process compressed XML (`.xml.lzma`) files directly, without prior decompression.